 XMRig is a legitimate program, but cybercriminals sometimes use it for malevolent purposes.

-It is hard to say clearly without checking the details.
+Is XMRig a virus? – It is hard to say clearly without checking the details.
 The easiest situation is when you have never touched crypto mining, and suddenly discover an instance of XMRig running on your computer.
 It cannot appear out of the blue, and Windows does not carry one in the standard distribution.
 Hence, if you know that no mining tools like the XMRig miner can be present – you definitely have a deal with a virus.

 One more sign of a malicious variant of XMRig is CPU consumption.
 For sure, it will consume your CPU power even when it is legit.
-But the legit program does not take a lot of processor power by default.
+However, the legit program does not take a lot of processor power by default.
 Meanwhile, the virus does not think about your comfort – and takes up to 90%, making your system impossible to use.

 XMRig is a particularly popular form of malware among cybercriminals due to the anonymity and privacy features of Monero, which makes it more difficult to track and trace the flow of funds.
-Additionally, XMRig is often used in cryptojacking attacks, where the malware is installed on multiple computers in order to mine Monero on a large scale, generating significant profits for the attackers.
+Additionally, XMRig is often used in cryptojacking attacks, where the malware is installed on multiple computers to mine Monero on a large scale, generating significant profits for the attackers.

 If you suspect your computer may be infected with XMRig malware, it is recommended that you run a malware scan using reputable antivirus software and take steps to remove the malware from your system.